danmasta/env/README.md

 ```

 ### Sync
-If your app is still `cjs` and/or doesn't support top level `await` and you need to load variables from vault synchronously, you can do that too:
+If your app still uses `CJS` and/or doesn't support top level `await` and you need to load variables from vault synchronously, you can do that too:
 ```js
 const { loadFromVaultSync } = require('env');